 In 2012, Wrexham.com, an online news website covering the Wrexham area, began operating from offices in Regent Street in the city centre.

-In August 2013, Yale College merged with Deeside College, Northop College, and Llysfasi College to form a new college named Coleg Cambria.
+On August 1, 2013, Yale College merged with Deeside College, Northop College, and Llysfasi College to form a new college, Coleg Cambria.

-In January 2015, it was estimated more than 2,000 Portuguese migrants live and work in Wrexham.
+In January 2015, it was estimated more than 2,000 Portuguese migrants live and work in the city.

-In 2015, Belle Vue Park was dedicated as a Fields in Trust Centenary Field due to its connection with veterans of two world wars.
+In 2015, Belle Vue Park was dedicated as a Fields in Trust Centenary Field due to its links with veterans of two world wars.

-In 2015, a first edition (1611) of the King James Bible, also known as the Authorized Version, was discovered in a cabinet by the Vicar of the parish at St. Giles church.
+In 2015, the Vicar of the parish discovered a first edition (1611) of the King James Bible (also known as the Authorized Version) in a cabinet at St. Giles church.

 In February 2016, the new prison being built on the former Firestone Site was named HM Prison Berwyn.